FairezArch/api-transaction-laravel/README.md

 Import into postman or thunder client for collection and env API.

+setup base_url on env API if base url not 127.0.0.1:8000

-Then run api transaction with method POST for create new transaction.
+Then run api transaction with method POST for create new transaction and transaction with method GET for list transaction